nadult/FreeFT/readme.md

 For compilation, G++ in version 4.7 is required (many C++11 features are used), and following libraries:

-* GLFW, libpng, zlib, OpenAL:
-	these should be available in your distro's package repositories
+* GLFW, libpng, zlib, OpenAL, libmad: these should be available in your distro's package repositories

 * baselib: